Office of Educator Preparation Information

 - Check the date of your TB test to be sure that it is current (less than 1 year old) before entering the classroom to teach.

 - Notification of your student teaching placement will be sent by e-mail to the address indicated on the student teaching application.
 Provide an e-mail address that is current and check your e-mail frequently.
-If you have not received notification of your placement by the week of finals, please check with the Student Teaching Office regarding the status of your assignment.

 - Student teaching is a 7-9 hour course load and begins in January and August.
 Registration instructions will be given to you with your placement information.